2022 Wellington protest: Responses

+The protesters' demands to remove vaccine mandates were supported by New Conservative leader Leighton Baker, former Northland MP Matt King, New Zealand First leader Winston Peters, former Māori party leaders John Tamihere and Tariana Turia, National Party MP Harete Hipango, and musician Tiki Taane.
+Winston Peters also visited the protesters on 22 February unmasked.
+Former ACT leader Rodney Hide and former National Party MP Matt King also expressed support for the protesters' right to express their opposition to vaccine mandates.

 The Māori king and iwi leaders denounced the protest, calling on those involved to "go home and stop abusing the environment, people and sacred sites".

 Governmental

-Speaker Trevor Mallard's decision to deter the protestors by turning on the parliamentary sprinklers and spotlights and play "earworm" music such as Macarena by Los Del Rio and Barry Manilow's back catalogue has been met with a mixed reactions, with both praise and disapproval for the levity of doing so.
+Speaker Trevor Mallard's decision to deter the protesters by turning on the parliamentary sprinklers and spotlights and play "earworm" music such as Macarena by Los Del Rio and Barry Manilow's back catalogue has been met with a mixed reactions, with both praise and disapproval for the levity of doing so.
 Although criticised as "childish" by opposition parties for his actions, Mallard consulted local residents before playing the music, to their approval.

 On 9 February, Prime Minister Jacinda Ardern stated that the protesters did not represent the majority of New Zealanders, while COVID-19 Response Minister Chris Hipkins described the protest as embodying numerous issues and lacking clarity.
 Ardern said it was hard to converse with people about facts when they hold views that question everything.

 On 12 February, Deputy Prime Minister Grant Robertson stated that protesters lost their right to protest when "they threaten, harass and disrupt people and a whole city."
 Robertson criticised protesters for intimidating school children wearing masks, blocking roads, disrupting emergency and transport services, and shutting down businesses.
 Robertson also objected to threats to arrest and execute him and other government ministers including Ardern.

 Other political parties

 On 9 February, National Party leader Christopher Luxon criticised the protesters for impinging on other people's freedoms by obstructing roads and travel, while the National Party's COVID-19 Response spokesperson Chris Bishop described the protesters as anti-vaxxers who denied the "fundamentals of science."
 Similarly, ACT Party leader David Seymour criticised the protesters for trespassing on public property, while expressing concern about the Government's COVID-19 restrictions.
 Seymour said: "It's possible to have a peaceful protest but I think what they're doing is far too intense.
 I think what they need to do is respect the law, respect people's basic property rights and not believe that because they disagree they have the right to trample over a whole lot of other people."

-On 16 February, Seymour became the first leader of a political party in parliament to speak directly with protestors stating "There are some completely unacceptable elements of this protest.
+On 16 February, Seymour became the first leader of a political party in parliament to speak directly with protesters stating "There are some completely unacceptable elements of this protest.
 But there are also a lot of people out there who are reasonable, are not violent, and simply want to be heard."